-the internal RF and IF electronics.
-It does however not help to distinguish ghosts from weak, unidentified interstellar lines.

-2. LO: Moving the LO frequency slightly by $\Delta\nu$ does not require re-tuning, but allows to identify whether the observed line is a ghost and which harmonic creates it.
+- 1. The line shapes of ghost lines will resemble those of the source.
+Especially in the case of the characteristic line profiles of IRC+10216, this helps to distinguish ghosts from other spurious features created by the internal RF and IF electronics.
+It does however not help to distinguish ghosts from weak, unidentified interstellar lines. - 2.
+LO: Moving the LO frequency slightly by $\Delta\nu$ does not require re-tuning, but allows to identify whether the observed line is a ghost and which harmonic creates it.
 A line created by mixing with the wanted harmonic of the Gunn, will not move in sky frequency.
-However, a ghost line will move in sky frequency which allows to get a hint on the (unwanted) harmonics.
+However, a ghost line from an unwanted harmonic will move in sky frequency.